CCI-MOC/m2/docs/testing.md

 This folder follows the directory structure of the project with additional folders like for example operation.py's test cases are situated in
 ```
-/tests/einstein/operations/unit/...
-/tests/einstein/operations/integration/...
+/tests/unit/einstein/...
+/tests/integration/einstein/...
+/tests/stress/einstein/...
 ```

-Every file must have a folder for itself which has additional folders called 'unit' and 'integration'

-All the unit tests should be in unit folder and all integration tests should be in integration folder for that file
+All the unit tests should be in unit folder, all integration tests should be in integration folder and all stress tests should be in stress folder.

+Each folder should have a folder structure similar to ims and all tests should go accordingly

 All of these folders are python packages so they should have a \_\_init\_\_.py